 Today, we’re rolling out a new video search capability that makes it easier than ever to access Smart Search results.
 In Panopto 4.8, we support the OpenSearch standard, a collection of formats for describing and sharing search results.
 With OpenSearch, you can syndicate your organization’s video search results to any application that supports the standard.

 Here is a short list of applications, content management systems, and enterprise social software that support OpenSearch:

-OpenSearch is used to federate Panopto’s search results in our new SharePoint app.
-It also makes it possible to search for Panopto videos directly from your web browser or the Windows File Explorer.
+OpenSearch also makes it possible to search for Panopto videos directly from your web browser or the Windows File Explorer.
 Nearly anywhere you look for content, you can now access Smart Search.

 Search for Panopto video content directly from your web browser.